Question - What is the best way to make sure updates to core products don’t break existing workflows?

 2. Choose your triggers (when the schedule will run).
 We’re using just the Heartbeat trigger here because we want to ensure that all pilot machines are updated as soon as they come online.

 3. Choose your targets.
 Here, we’re going to be using the collection we created in Inventory.

 4. Finally, attach the Chrome Enterprise package from the Package Library.

 That’s all there is to it.
 In our example above, computers in the Chrome Pilots OU in AD that do not already have the latest version of Chrome Enterprise will now have it installed.
 Thanks to our dynamic collection in Inventory and the auto-updating package from the Package Library, this process is now completely automated!

 All you need to do is ensure your computers are in the right OU in Active Directory, and PDQ will handle the rest for you.
 Keep in mind that this is the most basic and barebones way to handle this within PDQ - there are countless ways to customize each step of this process to meet any requirements you have.

-A lot of times when deploying to pilot groups you may find the need to rollback your software.
-Jordan wrote something to help you with that here.
+A lot of times when deploying to pilot groups you may find the need to roll back your software which we also have covered.